07 May Benefits of Setting up Mainland Company in Dubai

 What is the Dubai mainland license?

 A mainland license, also known as an onshore license, allows individuals to do business both within the UAE and abroad without restrictions.
 In the UAE, the Department of Economic Development (DED) is in charge of issuing these licenses.
 A mainland business based in Dubai or the rest of the UAE must have a local service agent, according to UAE company law.

 A local service agent has no shareholding authority and instead represents the corporation in all regulatory relations with government agencies.
 You can come into a contractual agreement with the LSA to offer his/her assistance for company incorporation for a fixed annual fee.

 How much does a mainland business license cost in Dubai?

 Before starting a business in Dubai Mainland it is mandatory to factor in the various processes that need to be followed and what are the costs of these processes, and one such process is acquiring a mainland license in Dubai.

 In order to calculate the cost of a mainland license in Dubai, one needs to have a clear idea as to what kind of a license is needed which is totally dependent on the company set up in Dubai mainland by the investor.
 Businesses in mainland Dubai are provided licenses as per the nature of the activity that is being carried out by the mainland company.

-Business involved in trading activities will require a commercial license, likewise, a company involved in industrial activities will require an industrial license, while a service-oriented business setup in mainland Dubai will require a professional license and business related to travel and tourism will require a tourism license.
+Businesses involved in trading activities will require a commercial license, likewise, a company involved in industrial activities will require an industrial license, while a service-oriented business setup in mainland Dubai will require a professional license and businesses related to travel and tourism will require a tourism license.

-Furthermore having a business license is a must for any business setup in Dubai mainland as it helps in identifying the business setup and ensures accountability of activities being carried out.
-It also helps an investor to take part in profitable government introduced measures.
+Furthermore having a business license is a must for any business setup on the Dubai mainland as it helps in identifying the business setup and ensures accountability of activities being carried out.
+It also helps an investor to take part in profitable government-introduced measures.